407

-Year 407 (CDVII) was a common year starting on Tuesday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Honorius and Theodosius(or, less frequently, year 1160 Ab urbe condita).
+Year 407 (CDVII) was a common year starting on Tuesday of the Julian calendar.
+At the time, it was known as the Year of the Consulship of Honorius and Theodosius (or, less frequently, year 1160 Ab urbe condita).
 The denomination 407 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.